sajidshaikh-01/Ansible/ansible-roles/README.md

       └── main.yml
 ```

 ## Why Use Ansible Roles?

 ### Modularity
-Roles allow you to break down complex playbooks into smaller, reusable components.
+Roles allow you to break down complex playbooks into smaller, reusable components
 Each role handles a specific part of the configuration or setup

 ### Reusability